 - Chapter 15 (foreign bankruptcy for cross-border and ancillary case)

-To determine whether filing bankruptcy is for you and under what chapter you should file bankruptcy, Thomas E. McIntire and Associates provides more information about the most common bankruptcy petitions.
+To determine whether filing bankruptcy is for you and under what chapter you should file bankruptcy, Thomas E. McIntire and Associates, L.C. provides more information about the most common bankruptcy petitions.
 If you want specific information relevant to your case, you can get a free debt solutions consultation from one of our bankruptcy attorneys.

 Which Bankruptcy Chapter Should I File?